EckoTan0804/wowchemy-blog/content/programming/python/data-structures-and-collections/namedtuple.md

 `namedtuple` aims to solve these two problems. [namedtuple](http://docs.python.org/2/library/collections.html#collections.namedtuple) is a **factory function** for making a tuple class.
 With that class we can create tuples that are callable by name also.

-- `namedtuple` is immutable just like regular tuple
+- `namedtuple` is *immutable* just like regular tuple

+  - Once you store data in top-level attribute on a namedtuple, you can’t modify it by updating the attribute.
+  - All attributes on a namedtuple object follow the **“write once, read many” principle**.

 - Each object stored in them can be accessed through a unique (human-readable) string identifier.

-This frees you from having to remember integer indexes, or resorting to workarounds like defining integer constants as mnemonics for your indexes. 👏
+  → This frees you from having to remember integer indexes, or resorting to workarounds like defining integer constants as mnemonics for your indexes. 👏

 ## How `namedtuple` works?